 Legacy SIEMs are charging the most for the easiest task (getting data into one place), while offering little to no value in other areas that would really be impactful to security organizations such as finding threats and efficiently responding to them.

-Exabeam’s Security Intelligence Platform does just that, it breaks free from volume based pricing models by offering unlimited logging using a cost effective and highly predictable user-based pricing model, detects threats with its market leading User and Entity Behavior Analytics (UEBA) solution, and makes use of API based security orchestration and workflow automation to greatly improve the productivity of Security Operations Centers.What this all boils down to is a mismatch between price and value which will eventually need to be addressed by SIEM vendors as their customers become increasingly dissatisfied with the arrangement.
+Exabeam’s Security Management Platform does just that, it breaks free from volume based pricing models by offering unlimited logging using a cost effective and highly predictable user-based pricing model, detects threats with its market leading User and Entity Behavior Analytics (UEBA) solution, and makes use of API based security orchestration and workflow automation to greatly improve the productivity of Security Operations Centers.What this all boils down to is a mismatch between price and value which will eventually need to be addressed by SIEM vendors as their customers become increasingly dissatisfied with the arrangement.
 SIEM vendors need to adopt pricing models that reflect the values of their customers.